 Brave candidates like those listed below, who are not merely willing but PROUD to embrace TRULY Progressive ideals like those of the Unified Platform, represent the beginning of that process.
 We, the members of the 100-percent volunteer NPA, are proud to endorse them, based on their endorsements of the Unified Platform:

-2016 - Colorado United States Senator, Gary Swing, election on November 8, 2016.
+2016 - Arizona United States Senator, Gary Swing, election on November 8, 2016.
 Gary Swing has run several times before and has been previously endorsed by the New Progressive Alliance.
 His platform includes the following.

 Uphold the Kellogg-Briand Pact outlawing war.

 Establish a National Truth Commission to publicly expose the crimes of the US government.
 Prosecute war criminals.
 Convict Barack Obama and George W. Bush for their crimes against humanity.